sweet-share/test_task/README.md

-This repo contains a solution of the first test task.
+This repo contains a solution of the test task.

 1. Image scraping.